PHYSICIAN REFERRALS AND BENEFITS

 supplements, acupuncture and mind-body therapies.
 Psychiatrists, OB/GYNs, and

-pediatricians were less likely to suggest
+pediatricians were less inclined to suggest

 chiropractic/osteopathic manipulation than general and family practitioners who

 most often recommended manipulation (54%) and massage (52.6%).

 (1) And it’s been recorded that first contact

 care by a chiropractor for issues like back pain, shoulder and hip pain brings

 about lower cost of care as well as clinically comparable

 pain relief and higher satisfaction levels.
 (2) We enjoy